Alternate Lines: Runlines & Pucklines

 The Strategy Of Runline & Puckline

 The key to this strategy is the correlation to the moneyline.
 Many people have limits to what they’ll bet on a moneyline.
-For example, in baseball and hockey, a lot of sharp bettors cut things off if a favorite gets beyond -140.
+For example, in baseball and hockey, sharp bettors typically will not bet on a team if the line is beyond -140 as it is not good value.
 At that point, they would start considering a puckline play.

 Keep in mind that in baseball, the runline-to-moneyline correlation will vary depending on who is favored and where the game is played.
 Remember, the home team won’t bat in the bottom of the ninth inning if they’re ahead, so the runline price takes that into account.